Josh Hader

-Joshua Ronald Hader (born April 7, 1994) is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-He has previously played in MLB for the Milwaukee Brewers.
-Hader is a four-time All-Star and three-time winner of the National League Reliever of the Year Award.
+Joshua Ronald Hader (born April 7, 1994) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Milwaukee Brewers and San Diego Padres.
+Hader is a six-time All-Star and three-time winner of the National League Reliever of the Year Award.

 The Baltimore Orioles selected him in the 19th round of the 2012 MLB draft.
-He was traded twice before joining the Milwaukee Brewers organization in 2015.
-Hader played for the United States national baseball team in the Pan American Games in 2015, and appeared in the All-Star Futures Game in 2016.
-Traded to the Milwaukee Brewers organization in 2015, Hader made his MLB debut in 2017.
+He was traded twice, including to the Astros, before joining the Milwaukee Brewers organization in 2015.
+Hader played for the United States national team in the Pan American Games in 2015 and appeared in the All-Star Futures Game in 2016.
+As a member of the Brewers, Hader made his MLB debut in 2017.
 In 2021, he became the fastest pitcher in major league history to reach 400 strikeouts.
 The Brewers traded Hader to the Padres in 2022.
+Hader signed with the Astros in 2024.
+Since 2018, Hader has made six All-Star and three All-MLB First Team appearances.

 Early life

 Hader attended Old Mill High School in Millersville, Maryland, where he played for the school's baseball team.
 As a senior, Hader had a 10–0 win–loss record, a 0.30 earned run average (ERA), and 125 strikeouts.
-He also had a batting average above .400.
+He also had a batting average above .400 and hit four homeruns.
 After graduating from high school, Hader was prepared to enroll at Anne Arundel Community College.

 Professional career

 Baltimore Orioles (2012–2013)

 The Baltimore Orioles selected Hader in the 19th round of the 2012 MLB draft, with the 582nd overall selection.
 He signed with the Orioles for a $40,000 signing bonus, rather than attend Anne Arundel.
 Beginning his professional career, Hader's fastball velocity increased, from 84–88 mph as a high school player, to 94–95 mph as he changed his workout routine.

-Hader played for the Gulf Coast Orioles in the Rookie-level Gulf Coast League and the Aberdeen Ironbirds of the Class A-Short Season New York–Penn League, allowing only 14 hits and nine walks while striking out 48 in 28 2/3 innings pitched.
-In 2013, the Orioles assigned Hader to the Delmarva Shorebirds of the Class A South Atlantic League (SAL).
+Hader played for the Gulf Coast Orioles in the rookie-level Gulf Coast League and the Aberdeen Ironbirds of the Low-A New York–Penn League, allowing only 14 hits and nine walks while striking out 48 in 28 2/3 innings pitched.
+In 2013, the Orioles assigned Hader to the Delmarva Shorebirds of the Single-A South Atlantic League (SAL).
 He appeared in the SAL All-Star Game, and through July 31, pitched to a 3–6 record with 79 strikeouts and a 2.65 ERA in 17 games started.